smartyfh/DNMF/README.md

 + Run test.m for testing

-The python version could be found at [here](https://pypi.org/project/dnmf-python/).
+The python version could be found [here](https://pypi.org/project/dnmf-python/).
 Thanks for the contribution.